rmcanany/SolidEdgeStorekeeper/Readme.md

 >  *Hello there!!
 I'm Big Mike!
 Do you want to do things better and faster with less work?!
 Of course you do!
 That's why you need [<ins>**Solid Edge Housekeeper**</ins>](https://github.com/rmcanany/SolidEdgeHousekeeper#readme)!
 It is a batch utility for finding annoying little errors in your project!
 You're going to love it!!*

 Sorry about that.
-Now where were we?
+Let's move on.

 ## INSTALLATION